-Let’s start with Ape-men.
-Early humanoids lived in Africa, a lush green landscape.
-Yes, it sounds idyllic, but life was tough, and at any moment you could be eaten by a saber-toothed tiger!
-The first ape-men are thought to have been primarily fructarians, like modern gorillas, who ate a diet of mostly fruit, along with a few ants and termites.
+What did Cavemen eat for breakfast?
+Early humanoids are said to have lived in Africa, a lush green landscape.
+Sounds idyllic, but life was tough, and at any moment you could be eaten by a saber-toothed tiger!
+The first ape-men are thought to have been primarily fructarian, like modern gorillas, who ate a diet of mostly fruit, along with a few ants and termites.
+Delicious!

-In Stone-Age times, what was breakfast?
-Well, our human ancestors ate whatever was in season: leaves, berries, wild grains, seeds, and roots, using stones to grind them.
+Our Humanoid ancestors ate anything in season: berries, leaves, roots, wild grains, and seeds.
+Meat was available if you could catch it.
 Each season brought special treats.
 In the spring, raw eggs were a delicacy.
-In early summer, insects and larvae were tasty.
-And in the late summer, crickets could be a favorite high-protein breakfast.
-Don’t worry, these recipes aren’t in my breakfasts book!
+In the summer, insect larvae were tasty tidbits, and crickets a favorite high-protein breakfast.
+Don’t worry, these recipes aren’t in my books!

 A Genetic Mutation That Prevented Starvation.

-In Paleolithic times 2.6 million – 10,000 years ago, humans walked over a vast landscape.
-They gathered food, anything they could find or catch.
-They gathered seasonal plants and ground seeds with stone grinders.
+The Paleo period is said to span the period of 2.6 million to 10,000 years ago.
+Humans walked a vast landscape, gathering anything they could find or catch.
+They ate seasonal plants and seeds ground with stone grinders.
 Hunting was an important activity.
-They used ritual and sometimes painted images in caves, as if to call the animal to ask for a sacrifice for the survival of the tribe.
+They used ritual and sometimes painted images in caves, as if to call the animal spirit to ask for a sacrifice for the survival of the tribe.
 When an animal was offered and the hunt was finished, it was honored and all parts of it were used – nothing was wasted.
 The most valuable organs, heart and liver were consumed immediately.
-Muscle meats were dried to store, so that a single animal could feed the tribe for a long time.
+Muscle meats were dried to store them, so that a single animal could feed the tribe for a long time.

 During pre-historic times, humans migrated across the planet for thousands of years.